 Through Dynamic Patterns Research, Matthew curates resources on informal science education and independent research.
 He writes science articles covering informal science opportunities, citizen science, and advancements in neurotechnology for the Citizen Science League, Science 2.0, and humanity + Magazine.
 His independent research efforts were featured in the State Journal-Register of Springfield, Illinois.
 He has also developed new web applications to support healthy living.

-Matthew is a husband and father who enjoys exploring the universe with his 14-year-old daughter and 11-year-old son.
+Matthew is a husband and father who enjoys exploring the universe with his 15-year-old daughter and 12-year-old son.
 For many years, he performed on stage in community theatre and during 2012 launched an independent production company, dynamic patterns theatre, which premiered their first production in May 2012 to sold-out audiences.
 Along with his wife, Michelle, they continued a successful production season throughout 2013.
 Matthew has been a board member for the Springfield Theatre Centre and the Springfield Ballet Company and was a member of the Rotary Club of Ithaca and the Rotary Club of Springfield Sunrise.
-Currently, he serves as Cubmaster for Pack #99 in the Chippewa District of the Three Fires Council #127, Scouts BSA and is actively involved in implementing the BSA STEM program for area Scouts.
+He served as Cubmaster for four years with Pack #99 in the Chippewa District of the Three Fires Council #127, Scouts BSA, is currently a Committee Member and Merit Badge Councilor for Troop #510, and is actively involved in implementing the BSA STEM program for area Scouts .